-- the Bible is the inspired and only infallible and authoritative written Word of God (2 Timothy 3:16). - there is only one true God, revealed in three persons: Father, Son, and Holy Spirit (commonly known as the Trinity) (Deuteronomy 6:4; Matthew 28:19). - in the deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death, in His bodily resurrection, in His ascension to the right hand of the Father, in His personal, future return to this earth in power and glory to rule a thousand years (John 1:1). - in the Blessed Hope-when Jesus raptures His Church prior to His return to earth (the second coming).
-At this future moment in time all believers who have died will rise from their graves and will meet the Lord in the air, and Christians who are alive will be caught up with them, to be with the Lord forever (Titus 2:13; 1 Thessalonians 4:17). - every person can have restored fellowship with God through salvation (trusting Christ, through faith and repentance, to be our personal Savior) (John 14:6). - regeneration by the Holy Spirit is absolutely essential for personal salvation (Titus 3:5). - in water baptism by immersion and Holy Communion (Matthew 28:19). - divine healing of the sick is a privilege for Christians today and is provided for in Christ's atonement (His sacrificial death on the cross for our sins) (1 Peter 2:24). - the baptism in the Holy Spirit is a special experience following salvation that empowers believers for witnessing and effective service, just as it did in New Testament times (Acts 2:4). - sanctification initially occurs at salvation and is not only a declaration that a believer is holy, but also a progressive lifelong process of separating from evil as believers continually draw closer to God and become more Christlike (Galatians 5:16-25). - in the resurrection of both the saved and the lost, the one to everlasting life and the other to everlasting damnation (Revelation 20:11-15).

-- in the church, which is the body of Christ, and its mission to be the agency of God to evangelize the world, worship God, build the body of Christ, and demonstrate God's love and compassion (Mark 16:15-16; - 1 Corinthians 12:13; 1 Corinthians 14:2-3; Psalm 112:9). - in a divinely called and scripturally ordained ministry for the fourfold mission of leading the church: reaching, planting, training, and serving.

-For the complete Assemblies of God Statement of Fundamental truths, visit http://ag.org//Beliefs/Statement-of-Fundamental-Truths.
+- the Bible is the inspired and only infallible and authoritative written Word of God (2 Tim.
+3:16). - there is only one true God, revealed in three persons: Father, Son and Holy Spirit (commonly known as the Trinity) (Deut.
+6:4; Matt.
+28:19). - in the deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death, in His bodily resurrection, in His ascension to the right hand of the Father, in His personal, future return to this earth in power and glory to rule a thousand years (Matt.
+1:23; Heb.
+7:26; Acts 2:22; 1 Cor.
+15:3; Matt.
+28:6; Acts 1:9). - in the Blessed Hope-when Jesus raptures His Church prior to His return to earth (the Second Coming).
+At this future moment in time, all believers who have died will rise from their graves and will meet the Lord in the air, and Christians who are alive will be caught up with them, to be with the Lord forever (Thess.
+4:17; Titus 2:13; 1). - every person can have restored fellowship with God through salvation (trusting Christ, through faith and repentance, to be our personal Savior) (John 14:6). - regeneration by the Holy Spirit is absolutely essential for personal salvation (Titus 3:5). - in water baptism by immersion and Holy Communion (Matt.
+28:19). - divine healing of the sick is a privilege for Christians today and is provided for in Christ's atonement (His sacrificial death on the cross for our sins) (1 Pet.
+2:24). - The baptism in the Holy Spirit is the promised experience following salvation that empowers believers to witness and receive effective service, just as it did in New Testament times (Acts 2:1-4). - sanctification initially occurs at salvation and is not only a declaration that a believer is holy, but also a progressive lifelong process of separating from evil as believers continually draw closer to God and become more Christlike (Gal.
+5:16-25). - in the resurrection of both the saved and the lost, the one to everlasting life and the other to everlasting damnation (Rev. 20: 11-15). - in the Church, which is the body of Christ, and its mission to be the agency of God to evangelize the world, worship God, build the body of Christ, and demonstrate God's love and compassion (Mark 16:15-16; 1 Cor.
+12:13; 1 Cor.
+14:2-3; Ps.
+112:9). - in a divinely called and scripturally ordained ministry for the fourfold mission of leading the Church: reaching, planting, training, and serving (Mark: 16:15-20). - For the complete Assemblies of God Statement of Fundamental truths, visit http://ag.org/Beliefs/Statement-of-Fundamental-Truths.